Program Details

 - Complete all above-listed coursework with a minimum cumulative grade of B-.

-- Hold a valid Preliminary Credential in order to recommended for the Bilingual Authorization.
+- Hold a valid Preliminary Credential to be eligible for recommendation for the Bilingual Authorization.

 - Pass the CSET Subtest III in the language of the authorization.